forstmeier/johnforstmeier/content/notes/farming-exceptionalism.md

 > Achieving this means increasing farm productivity and output.

-Below are several features of U.S. farming that may be useful in identifying improvements and defining possible solutions.
+Below are several features and opportunities within U.S. farming that may be targets for improvement.

 ---